++ U. S. Chapters ++

 feature that explores different aspects of space exploration.
 An interview

-with the "Stayton Mail" rural weekly newspaper is scheduled at the end of
+with the "Stayton Mail" rural weekly newspaper is scheduled at the

 the week.
 Likewise, a "media blitz" is planned for our March meeting.